mosip/mosip-infra/deployment/sandbox-v2/README.md

 ##  Installing MOSIP
 ### Site settings
-* In `groups_vars/all.yml`, set the following:
+In `group_vars/all.yml`, set the following:
 * Change `sandbox_domain_name`  to domain name of the console machine.
 * Set captcha keys in `site.captcha` (for PreReg).
 Get captcha keys for your domain from Google Recaptcha Admin.
-  * By default MOSIP will try to obtain fresh SSL certificate from [Letsencrypt](https://letsencrypt.org) for the above domain name.
+* By default the installation scripts will try to obtain fresh SSL certificate for the above domain from [Letsencrypt](https://letsencrypt.org).
 However, If you already have same, place the certificate appropriately under `/etc/ssl` (or any directory of choice) and set the following variables in `group_vars/all.yml` file:
 ```
 ssl:
   get_certificate: false